Sensitivity and Hamming graphs: Lower bounding sensitivity by degree

 Restricting the last coordinate of the domain of $f_b$ to $\{a_s, a_t\}$ we get $g_b\colon A^{n-1}\times\{a_s,a_t\}\rightarrow \{0,1\}$, with

 The coefficient of the monomial $M\cdot x_n$ in the previous expression is and hence $g_b$ still has a monomial which involves at least $D$ coordinates, which is exactly $M\cdot x_n$.

-Iterating this process, we can find a restriction of $f_b$, obtained by reducing the size of the domain of each coordinate to $2$, whose degree is at least $D$.
-Since this restriction is now a Boolean function, we can apply Huang's theorem~\cite{H19} to conclude that the restricted function has sensitivity at least $\sqrt{D}$.
+Iterating this process, we can find a restriction of $f_b$, obtained by reducing the size of the domain of $D$ coordinates to $2$, whose degree is at least $D$.
+Then, we arbitrarily fix the value of the remaining variables.
+The result is a restriction of the function to a Boolean function on $\{a_{i_1},b_{i_1}\} \times \cdots \times \{a_{i_D},b_{i_D}\}$ of degree $D$ whose sensitivity lower-bounds the sensitivity of the original function.
+We can apply Huang's theorem~\cite{H19} to conclude that the restricted function has sensitivity at least $\sqrt{D}$.
 Hence the same holds for $f_b$ and for $f$, and we conclude that \end{proof}

 In fact, we can show that the bound provided in Theorem \ref{thm.SensitivityConjecture} is almost tight.